iriediese/guava/report.md

 How well was the tool documented?
 Was it possible/easy/difficult to integrate it with your build environment?
 The tool was heavily documented, but we found many conflicting sources of information.
 We integrated the tool with maven, which led to some unpredictable issues related to how the pom.xml files were written by upstream (variable conflicts in creating logs).
 We figured it out after a while, and managed to measure the coverage for the whole project.
-The coverage results showed 89% (class), 88% (method), 88% (line), and 86% (branch).
+The coverage results showed 89% (class), 88% (method), 88% (line), and 86% (branch), in the beginning.

 ### Your own coverage tool

 Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.

-The patch is probably too long to be copied here, so please add the git command that is used to obtain the patch instead:

-git diff ...
+This can be found in the develop branch: https://github.com/iriediese/guava/commits/develop Together with https://github.com/iriediese/guava/commit/0787d8aec84314a2b45f277d883f4bc857d5c970 the last four pull requests show the usage of our measuring tool

 What kinds of constructs does your tool support, and how accurate is its output?
+Our tool uses arrays to measure the covered branches, as explained below.

 ### Evaluation